Other-University Related Centers

 - Technology transfer to sustain the free flow of knowledge from the research laboratories to industrial applications, and from leading edge member industries back into the classrooms.

-- The provision of services by supporting conferences, clinics, workshops and other means for communicating and disseminating the advantages of sound manufacturing systems engineering practice.
+- The provision of service by supporting conferences, clinics, workshops and other means for communicating and disseminating the advantages of sound manufacturing systems engineering practice.

 Students in the MS in MSE program undertake research of interest either to their employers, or to industry in general.
 Research activities range from microelectronics packaging, the use of lead free solders, welding specifications, pharmaceutical industry processes and equipment development qualification, design management, and process development for surgical products.
 There are investigations into activity-based costing, design management, application of financial information systems, and injection molding.
 There is collaboration with other centers, departments and laboratories in the preparation and planning of research proposals and programs which aim to improve the understanding of manufacturing.